UntitledModGame/UntitledModGame.github.io/blog/2023-09-23_properties.md

 <!--truncate-->

-The naive approach is just to store the value directly:
+The naive approach is to directly mutate the value:
 ```lua
 ent.damage = 5